hoodiecrow/ConsTcl/README.md

 **parse-expression**

-The procedure `parse-expression` parses input by peeking at the first available character and calling one of the more detailed parsing procedures based on that, producing an expression of any kind.
+The procedure `parse-expression` parses input by peeking at the first available character and delegating to one of the more detailed parsing procedures based on that, producing an expression of any kind.

 <table border=1><thead><tr><th colspan=2 align="left">parse-expression (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>an expression</td></tr></table>